shinyay/kubernetes-introduction-from-docker/chapter-06.md

 # Chapter 6: Creating and Breaking Kubernetes Resources

-In this chapter, we’ll explore the creation of Kubernetes resources and intentionally break them to gain a deeper understanding of their behavior and troubleshooting techniques.
-Learning through controlled failure helps build confidence in managing Kubernetes clusters.
+In this chapter, we'll embrace the core philosophy of this book: learn by breaking things!
+We'll explore the creation of Kubernetes resources and then intentionally break them to gain a deeper understanding of their behavior and develop real troubleshooting skills.
+Many beginners hesitate to experiment for fear of breaking things, but controlled failure is one of the most effective learning tools in Kubernetes.
+By the end of this chapter, you'll be more confident in your ability to both prevent and solve real-world Kubernetes issues.

 ---